zachflower/flower.codes/http/_drafts/0000-00-00-when-sharing-was-caring.md

 In today's hyper-connected, social-media driven world, _sharing_ is something that has become largely impersonal.
 You post a link here, or send a newsletter there, but the experience overall can be like shouting into the wind.

-We've all looked up a recipe on the internet only to be regaled by the author with a 12,000 word tale of suspense, drama, and then triumph in the face of adversity before getting to the list of ingredients.
+We've all looked up a recipe on the internet only to be regaled with a 12,000 word tale of suspense, drama, and then triumph in the face of adversity before getting to the list of ingredients.
 It's an attempt at connection, or at least context, that has become a meme in itself in recent years; but before the advent of the World Wide Web, recipes were shared in an entirely different way—but, I suspect, with just as much gusto.